panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 An efficient strategy is to reduce the appearance of `undefined` keyword in your code by applying good habits such as:

 * reduce the usage of uninitialized variables
-* make the variables lifecycle short and close to the source of their usage
+* make the variables' lifecycle short and close to the source of their usage
 * whenever possible assign initial values to variables
 * favor `const`, otherwise use `let`
 * use default values for insignificant function parameters
-* verify the properties existence or fill the unsafe objects with default properties
+* verify the properties' existence or fill the unsafe objects with default properties
 * avoid the usage of sparse arrays

-*Do you think JavaSct*
+*Is it good or bad that JavaScript has `undefined` and `null` to represent empty values?*